silentorb/compuquest-kotlin/docs/compuquest-design.md

   * Though the game is increasingly looking like it will actually be more macro than micro
 * Some key aspects of the world can be randomized each playthrough
   * This may be kept to a minimum
+* Support for negative player resources
+  * It's like an abstraction for going into debt

+* Income mostly through quests
+* Quests need to be carefully selected for synergy and effectively form a campaign, similar to Ticket to Ride

 ### Less Certain Concepts